John Rigg: Biography

-Another highlight in his life was being among the escorts with King George VI in 1903 to the Pacific Islands.

 He moved to Christchurch around 1920 and his political activity stopped.
 In 1937, the First Labour Government acknowledged Rigg's contribution to the formation of the party by awarding him a CMG.
 He died in Christchurch on 20 October 1943 and was buried two days later at Bromley Cemetery.
 He was survived by his second wife Louise Rigg, who died in 1955.